louisds/NLP-projects/NLP_jargon.md

 ## Encoder-Decoder model (seq2seq)

 Encoder-Decoder model consists of two RNNs (e.g. GRU, LSTM, etc.) and are very popular in translation.
 It encodes the input sequence to one fixed length vector from which to decode the output at each time step.
 An issue with this structure is the information bottleneck layer, where the whole input sequence is just represented as one vector.
 This issue is believed to a problem when decoding long sequences because it make difficult for the neural network to cope with long sentences, especially those that are longer than the sentences in the training corpus.
+Sometimes we only need an encoder, or only need a decoder.
+A summary of all the versions and their applications:

+**Encoder-only models:** Good for tasks that require understanding of the input, such as sentence classification and named entity recognition.

+**Decoder-only models:** Good for generative tasks such as text generation.

+**Encoder-decoder models or Seq2Seq models:** Good for generative tasks that require an input, such as translation or summarization.

 ## Attention mechanism